raspberrypilearning/storytime/README.md

 	if gender == "girl":
 	    pronoun = "she"
 	```
 	These two lines of code state that *if* the answer to the question 'Are you a girl or boy?' is 'girl' then set the pronoun to be 'she'.
+This is a condition.

 2. Now you need to set the pronoun if the answer to the question is 'boy':